This is the ninth year with Gardener Cary George in charge of the Garden.

 Early in the year Able Fence got the bid for the new wrought iron fence for the Garden front gate and work would begin soon.
 When the front gate was completed in 1991/92, funds were not available for the fencing.
 The Friends were recipients of a bequest of $5,000 from the estate of Lillian Jensen which would help in the cost of the front and back gate work.

 A second Board Meeting was held on March 30th at Golden Valley City Hall.
 Jack and Shirley Schultz surprised the board with the presentation of a $5,000 check in memory of Mrs. V. G. Peck, Shirley’s mother.
-Kathleen Connelly was introduced as the new temporary editor of The Fringed Gentian™.
+It was announced the Diane Reindl would become the new editor of The Fringed Gentian™ beginning with the Spring 1995 issue.
 Harriet Betzold reported that a group of historical materials had been given to the Minnesota History Center and that the remaining material was to be stored in the Shelter attic.
 By the time of the meeting, Able Fence was completing the front gate iron fencing within the week.
 Cost to the Friends was $6,675.

 The design for the back gate was revised.
 It was originally to have four columns but the bids were too high, so the Park Board approved a two column design.
-Bids were then let to LaMere Concrete and to Able Fence for the iron work.
+Bids were then let to LaMere Concrete and to Able Fence for the stone and iron work this year.

 The Park Board was developing plans to implement the Americans with Disabilities Act at the Garden by widening certain paths to five feet, building a ramp to the pit toilets and a ramp and railings from the patio area up to the Crone Shelter.
 The Friends had not been consulted and a handwritten objection was drafted and given to Parks Foreman of Horticulture Dan Hasty, who was present at the meeting, to present to the Parks Operations Manager.
 The objection was that the work would destroy the original intent of the wildness of the Garden.